wasimusu/python_project/readme.md

 You can generate the package again after making some changes.
 You will need to increase the version number if you want to update your package in the pypi.org and upload it using twine.

+Please refer to [this](https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56) for more detailed instructions to build your package and upload it to pypi.org.

 Congratulations you now have a python distribution that is accessible to the world.version